epfml/getting-started-lauzhack/README.md

 ## 1: Pre-setup (access, repository)

 **Group access:** For each team, you need to have one EPFL member to get access to the cluster.
 Send this one member's gaspar account to us to add you to the group `runai-mlo-lauzhack` (https://groups.epfl.ch/) by sending a message on the Discord channel #TODO.
 Because of limited resources, we can only add one person per team, so make sure to coordinate this within your team.
-Depending on availability, we might be able to add more people.

 **Prepare your code:** While you are waiting to get access, create a fork of the [llm-baselines](https://github.com/epfml/llm-baselines) repository.
 This is the fork that you will use to run your experiments and submit your solution.
 You can already checkout some of the code if you want to get a head start.
 Make sure you add all of your team members to the repository.